Membership & Data Protection Information

 Please support the work of the Trust to promote the appreciation and study of the works of Graham Greene

-The Trust publishes A Sort of Newsletter quarterly, a highly informative yet accessible journal.
-For more information on the journal please see the A Sort of Newsletter (ASON) page.
-Each issue usually consists of 20 printed pages.
-It is mailed to all Friends of the Trust.
+For more information about A Sort of Newsletter (ASON), please use the Our Quarterly Magazine tab (left) and also refer to the A Sort of Newsletter (ASON) page (using this link).
+Each issue of the magazine usually consists of 20 printed pages.
+A Sort of Newsletter is automatically mailed to all Friends of the Trust.

 As a further incentive, Friends of the Trust enjoy reduced prices to Graham Greene International Festival events.
 To become a Friend, please subscribe online.

 Alternatively, if you do not wish to subscribe online, you can post your application by downloading and completing the application form below and sending it with your subscription to:

 Overseas subscribers who do not wish to subscribe online and who do not have a UK bank account are invited to contact the Treasurer to discuss an alternative method of payment.
 If you wish to do so please contact:

 |Country||1 year||3 year|